 This is another crucial feature; the construction quality of the deck should not be compromised.
 You don’t want your deck to deteriorate because of the water or to break under pressure.

 If anyone asks you, what are boat decks made of?
-You now have enough information to tell them about all the different available materials in the market.
-Moreover, you can also use this knowledge when purchasing your own deck.
+You now have enough information to tell them about all the available materials in the market.
+Moreover, you can also use this knowledge when purchasing your deck.

 Just remember to think about your preferences before you decide to buy a boat deck.
-Picking the right boat deck is just as important as choosing any other part.
+Picking the right boat deck is as important as choosing any other part.